MicrosoftDocs/sql-docs/docs/ssms/tutorials/templates-ssms.md

 ## Create a new Template
-Within the Template Browser,** you also have the ability to create new templates.
-The following steps walk  you through creating a new folder and then creating a new template within the folder.
-You can also create a custom template within the existing folders.
+Within the **Template Browser** you also have the ability to create new templates.
+These steps will teach you to create a new folder, and then create a new template within that folder.
+However, with these steps, you can also create a custom template within the existing folders.

 1. Open **Template Browser**
 2. Right-click SQL Server Templates > **New** > **Folder**